 "I have been working with Reema from HJA for a while now and have had a great experience to date.
 So much so that I have since referred several clients through to them and all have said how glad they are with the work.
 I highly recommend these guys" Richard from Trust Bricks Ltd.

 The London Legal Podcast

-Stuart Miles and Michael Kilbane of our Property Disputes team give their top tips on how to solve disputes that can arise after a property purchase.
-Listen to our specialist solicitors discuss the steps you can follow to settle a dispute amicably and without it escalating.
-From noise complaints to obtrusive extensions, Stuart and Michael offer their advice.
+Stuart Miles of our Property Disputes team gives his top tips on how to solve disputes that can arise after a property purchase.
+Listen to our specialist solicitor discussing the steps you can follow to settle a dispute amicably and without it escalating.
+From noise complaints to obtrusive extensions, Stuart offers his advice.

 I am a leaseholder of a flat and the tenants in the flat above me are always making a lot of noise.
 This has not been helped by the fact that the owner of the flat upstairs has put floorboards down.

 You’ll need to check if the lease requires the owner of the flat above to have sound insulation or specific flooring (such as carpets).
 You should keep a diary of the noise nuisance.